-A GREEN AND ACTIVE PLACE Table A.48 GA4 - TREES Reasons for Selecting Preferred Option Divide and environmental resilience.
-Timescale of Impact Social : Short to medium term impacts are envisaged as social effects, such as health, arising from the protection of trees and securing additional tree planting are realised.
-Economic : Medium term impacts are likely as tree protection and additional planting secured through new development are assisted with city resilience and are recognised as part of the city's attraction.
-Environmental: Short term impacts are likely through tree protection, with medium term impacts envisaged as additional trees are secured and mature through new development.
+A GREEN AND ACTIVE PLACE Table A.48 GA4 - TREES Reasons for Selecting Preferred Option Option 1 represents a proactive approach in protecting important trees and securing additional tree planting, including replacement for trees lost during development.
+This will maximise the benefits to the growing city, including in terms of visual amenity, biodiversity & wildlife and environmental resilience.
+Timescale of Impact Social: Short to medium term impacts are envisaged as social effects, such as health, arising from the protection of trees and securing additional tree planting are realised.
+Economic: Medium term impacts are likely as tree protection and additional planting secured through new development are assisted with city resilience and are recognised as part of the city's attraction.
+Environmental : Short term impacts are likely through tree protection, with medium term impacts envisaged as additional trees are secured and mature through new development.
 Mitigation Whilst no significant negative effects are envisaged for either option there is scope to ensure that the minor negative effects are properly mitigated against through an appropriate criteria based policy.